 What is Google BERT Update?

-Google BERT stands for Bidirectional Encoder Representations from Transformers, but Google is likely hoping you’ll imagine Bert from Sesame Street.
-In layman’s terms, it’s an algorithm that better understands and intuits what users want when they type something into a search engine, like a neural network for the Google search engine that helps power user queries.
+Google BERT stands for Bidirectional Encoder Representations from Transformers.
+Google BERT is an algorithm that better understands and intuits what users want when they type something into a search engine, like a neural network for the Google search engine that helps power user queries.
 BERT is a form of open-source intelligence that allows computers to better understand user queries through natural language processing.
 Google is likely hoping you’ll imagine Bert from Sesame Street.

 Google continually makes adjustments so its search functions are more user-friendly, but it can take some time before businesses see just how it will affect their SEO practices.
 In fact, Top SEO Companies always look out for the latest updates from Google as they know it will directly impact their business.
 A recent update, Google BERT, stands to affect 10% of all searches.